alexgrover/pinecoders.github.io/techniques/dsp/README.md

 <p align="center">
 <img src="https://tttapa.github.io/Pages/Mathematics/Systems-and-Control-Theory/Analog-Filters/images/Normalized-Butterworth-Filters-Frequency-Response.svg"/>
-<legend>Frequency Responses Of Butterworth Filters Using A Different Number Of Poles</legend>
 </p>

 The Butterworth filter is extremely popular because of its high frequency domain performances, the filter has no overshoots/undershoots and has a flat magnitude response.
 Some Butterworth filters with a different number of poles where described by Elhers [1] and are already available in the Pinescript repository.